 - Salted chocolate, grind some sea salt into the chocolate before refrigerating then sprinkle on a little extra after it sets.

 - Peppermint chocolate, add a few drops to taste.

 - Berry chocolate a small slice of strawberry or raspberry added into the chocolate mould is delicious also.

 - Coconut Rough, add 2 Tb toasted coconut into the mixture.

 - Roasted nut Chocolate, add 2 Tb roasted nuts (almonds, hazelnuts, macadamia etc).

-*Ensure roasted nuts and coconut have cooled before adding into the chocolate mixture.
+*Ensure roasted nuts and coconut have cooled before adding to the chocolate mixture.

 Subscribe now and receive 5 Ways to Save Time & Money in the Kitchen